 If you see menstruation as gross or unfeminine, it’s time to change your perspective.
 Here’s what you need to know about getting your period…

 “In man, the shedding of blood is always associated with injury, disease, or death,” said Estelle Ramey, who was an endocrinologist at Georgetown University.
 “Only the female half of humanity was seen to have the magical ability to bleed profusely and still rise phoenix-like each month from the gore.”
 We women are amazing, aren’t we?

 If you’re not rising phoenix-like each month – magic! – then you’re not alone.
 Most women cope with some type of menstruation problem or PMS.

-Menorrhagia could lead to anemia, so make sure you eat plenty of iron!
+Heavy periods – menorrhagia – is a common menstrual problem that could lead to anemia, so make sure you get plenty of iron in your diet.
 Lean meat, leafy green veggies, some cereals, oatmeal, boiled soybeans, molasses, and various beans are good sources of iron.
-You may need prescription medication to treat heavy periods or anemia – but make sure to tell the doctor you’re trying to get pregnant (if you are).
+You may need prescription medication to treat heavy periods or anemia – but make sure to tell the doctor you’re trying to get pregnant.